jurriaan/aico/ARCHITECTURE.md

 ## Data & Control Flow: Lifecycle of a Command

 The components work together in a predictable sequence.
-The lifecycle of a typical `aico gen` command illustrates this flow:
+The lifecycle of an `aico gen` command illustrates this flow:

-1.  **Invocation:** The user's command is received by the **Entrypoint**, which routes it to the correct function in the **Command Layer**.
+1.  **Invocation:** The command is received by the **Entrypoint**, which routes it to the function in the **Command Layer**.
-2.  **State Loading:** The command uses the **State Persistence Layer** to find and load the `.ai_session.json` file into memory as a structured `msgspec.Struct` object.
-Most commands load only the active window; history-indexing commands that accept pair IDs use the full-history path to resolve indices globally.
+2.  **State Loading:** The command uses the **State Persistence Layer** to load the `.ai_session.json` file into memory as a structured `msgspec.Struct` object.
+Commands load the active window; history-indexing commands that accept pair IDs use the full-history path to resolve indices globally.
 3.  **Context Building:** The command reads the files specified in the session state from disk.
 4.  **Prompt Construction:** The **LLM Interaction Engine** assembles the final prompt, combining system instructions, file contents, active chat history, and the new user instruction into a single request.
-5.  **LLM Streaming & Parsing:** The **Provider Router** initializes the API client, and the request is sent.
+5.  **LLM Streaming & Parsing:** The **Provider Router** initializes the API client.
 As the response streams back:
     -   The **Diff & Patch Engine** live-parses the stream for `SEARCH/REPLACE` blocks.
-    -   A live renderer displays conversational text and formatted diffs to the user in real-time.
+    -   A live renderer displays conversational text and formatted diffs in real-time.
 6.  **State Saving:** After the full response is received, the user's prompt and the assistant's complete response are appended to the chat history.
 The **State Persistence Layer** then saves the updated session object back to disk atomically.
 7.  **Final Output:** If the command is being piped (non-TTY), the **Diff & Patch Engine** generates a final, clean unified diff from the full response.
 The **Command Layer** then prints this diff to `stdout`.
 All diagnostic information has already been sent to `stderr`.